ndornseif/video-crusher/README.md

 # video-crusher

-Low level video manipulation.
+Very lossy video compression.
 Version: 0.0.7

 ## Description

-video-crusher is used to convert videos into different forms that enable easier low level access to their bytes and bits.
+video-crusher is used to make videos worse for artistic or technical reasons.
 First, the video is deconstructed into images at a specified sample frame rate.
 These frames are saved in a frame directory and can then be modified in their resolution, color depth etc.
 video-crusher is able to recombine them into a new video if desired.